digi-ron/AU-Falcon-SPUD-Project/Electrical/TrailerPlug/TrailerPlug.md

 > NOTE: no information on round pins due to phasing out as of 2024

+> NOTE: conflicting information suggests that wiring layouts may differ based on manufacturing locations.
+If buying a plug similar to this from an offshore manufacturer or brand, confirm this information with any relevant manuals

 ### 7 Pin layout

 for the following information, assume the following layout for the trailer end connector, with the locking tabs facing up: